Minnesota set for road matchup with the Sun

 WNBA PLAYOFFS SEMIFINALS:

-The Sun are 13-6 in home games.
-Connecticut ranks ninth in the WNBA with 33.5 rebounds led by Alyssa Thomas averaging 8.4.
+The Sun have gone 13-6 at home.
+Connecticut is eighth in the WNBA averaging 80.1 points and is shooting 44.4% from the field.

-The Lynx have gone 14-5 away from home.
-Minnesota ranks third in the Western Conference with 7.4 offensive rebounds per game led by Napheesa Collier averaging 2.8.
+The Lynx are 14-5 in road games.
+Minnesota leads the WNBA with 23.0 assists per game led by Courtney Williams averaging 5.5.

-Connecticut makes 44.4% of its shots from the field this season, which is 3.4 percentage points higher than Minnesota has allowed to its opponents (41.0%).
-Minnesota averages 9.5 made 3-pointers per game this season, 3.0 more made shots on average than the 6.5 per game Connecticut gives up.
+Connecticut scores 80.1 points per game, 4.5 more points than the 75.6 Minnesota gives up.
+Minnesota has shot at a 44.8% rate from the field this season, 1.7 percentage points greater than the 43.1% shooting opponents of Connecticut have averaged.

 TOP PERFORMERS: DeWanna Bonner is averaging 15.1 points and six rebounds for the Sun.